-The other popular tale related to Knossos is one of 'Daedalus and Icaros'.
+The other popular tale related to Knossos is one of 'Daedalus and Icaros.'
 Minos was terribly angry when he learned that Daedalus made it easy for Pasiphae (his wife) to satisfy her insane love affair with the bull of Poseidon (from this paradoxical union the Minotaur was born).

 Evil came quickly.
 The hot rays of the Sun softened the candle and melted the bindings of the wings.
 The unfortunate young man fell into the sea near an island and drowned.
 Fate stood hard for the mindless and reckless young man.

 Knossos’ artifacts at the Αrchaeological Μuseum of Heraklion

 It is considered one of the most important museums in Europe.
 It is located in the heart of the city of Heraklion.
 During the Venetian occupation, the catholic monastery of St. Francis was located here.
 It was destroyed by the earthquake of 1856.

-On the ground floor of the museum, there are 13 rooms open to the public, while on the first floor there are pieces from the original murals from the Palace of Knossos.
+On the museum's ground floor, there are 13 rooms open to the public, while on the first floor, there are pieces from the original murals from the Minoan Palace of Knossos.

 Excavations of the Palace of Knossos

-Knossos Palace ruins - credits: Georgios Tsichlis/Shutterstock.com
+Visit Knossos Palace, Knossos, Heraklion - credits: Georgios Tsichlis/Shutterstock.com

-Excavations have shown that there was a settlement here in the 8th millennium BC, perhaps even before and that a palace existed as early as the 4th millennium BC.
+Excavations have shown that there was a settlement here in the 8th millennium BC, perhaps even before, and that a palace existed as early as the 4th millennium BC.

-The foundations of many palaces have been found and most of what we see today belong to the period between the 16th - 14th century BC.
+The foundations of many palaces have been found, and most of what we see today belong to the period between the 16th - 14th centuries BC.
 It has later constructions after the end of the Minoan civilization, but this does not mean the end of the inhabitants here.

 The first major excavation was carried out in 1878 by the wealthy art lover from Heraklion Minos Kalokairinos, while Crete was still under Turkish occupation.
-Minos Kalokairinos excavated part of the western warehouses and brought to light many large 'pithos'.
+Minos Kalokairinos excavated part of the western warehouses and brought to light many large 'pithos.'

-Excavations by Arthur Evans
+Excavations by British archaeologist Arthur Evans

-Palace of Knossos ruins - credits: Luxerendering/Shutterstock.com
+Palace of Knossos, Heraklion, discovered y Arthur Evans - credits: Luxerendering/Shutterstock.com

 Another was the sacred symbol of the double ax and the bull that was also worshiped here.
-There were toys, the bullfights, where young men and women jumped over the bulls while many works of art with horns and bullheads have been found in Knossos.
+There were toys, the bullfights, where young men and women jumped over the bulls, while many works of art with horns and bullheads have been found in Knossos.

 The high technical knowledge of the Minoans is confirmed by original architectural and construction inventions, such as skylights and multi-doors, the use of beams to strengthen the masonry, as well as the complex sewerage and water supply network.